How to look for Domesday Book

 Note that there are separate composite index volumes or persons, places and subjects covering all the counties.

-Alternatively you can use the Alecto translation in A Williams and G H Martin (eds), Domesday Book: A Complete Translation (Penguin Books, 1992), which is indexed by place, or the printed transcript and translations produced by Alecto in 1986 and available in The National Archives’ library.
+Alternatively, you can use the Alecto translation in Domesday Book: A Complete Translation (Penguin Books, 1992), which is indexed by place; or the printed transcript and translations produced by Alecto in 1986.
+Both are available in The National Archives’ library.

 Editions Alecto has also produced a facsimile edition of Domesday which can be seen in printed form at The National Archives at Kew.
 This is purely a facsimile, not a translation.
-To find at entry within it consult the relevant county Phillimore volume (or the composite indexes of persons, subjects and places) or the (place) index to Williams and Martin (eds), Domesday Book, and note the folio.
+To find an entry within it consult the Phillimore volume for the relevant county (or the composite indexes of persons, subjects and places) or the (place) index in Domesday Book: A Complete Translation, and note the folio.
 Then simply turn to this folio in the facsimile.
-Note that each folio has two sides – the front (verso) and back (recto).
+Note that each folio has two sides – the front (recto) and back (verso).

-For further information on the cataloguing of Domesday, see the series division for E 31.
+For further information on the cataloguing of Domesday, see the series description for E 31.

 For further information on citing documents from The National Archives, please see our page on citing documents.

-For Durham and Northumberland, a survey known as the Boldon Book records the estates of the Bishop of Durham in those counties in 1183.
-This was published as part of the Phillimore editions of Domesday (see above).
+- a survey known as the Boldon Book records the estates of the Bishop of Durham in Durham and Northumberland in 1183 (this was published as part of the Phillimore editions of Domesday – see above)

-There is an enormous amount of secondary material on Domesday, and the below list is nowhere near exhaustive.
+There is an enormous amount of secondary material on Domesday, and the list below is not exhaustive.

 Some or all of the recommended publications below may be available to buy from The National Archives’ Bookshop.
 Alternatively, search The National Archives’ Library to see what is available to consult at Kew.